arduino/docs-content/content/arduino-cloud/01.getting-started/10.iot-cloud-micropython/content.md

 ## Installing The Library

-To install the Arduino IoT Cloud (Micro)Python library on your board, you first need to install `mpremote` if you haven't done it yet.
-You can install it using pip:
+To install the Arduino IoT Cloud (Micro)Python library on your board, you can use thy Python based tool `mpremote`.
+This requires Python to be installed.
+On macOS and Linux Python usually comes pre-installed.
+If it's not installed on your system you may download it from [here](https://www.python.org/downloads/).
+Then, to install `mpremote` you can use pip:

 ```bash
 $ pip install mpremote